vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ---

 ## Hey guys, just created a blog...
 I spent most of my evenings in the last month setting up this blog.
 I have some fresh knowlede I want to share with you.
-When I was searching for and article to help me get started, the only .
-One of mine first posts and yes, I'm posting an article how to create a blog.
+When I was searching for and article to help me get started, the only I could find were the blog posts about the webhostings and Wordpress.
+Therefore one of mine first posts is going to be about creating programming bl

 ## ...I'd like to share with you
 The article I was searching for shouldn't have helped me with the content.
 The article should have helped me with the the creation and technical setup.